The typical cost to repair or patch an asphalt driveway averages between $1,000 and $3,600

 Hot-pour sealants have an asphalt cement base that might also include rubber and other materials to allow the seal to flex in hot or cold temperatures.
 Asphalt emulsion sealants are not heated but are liquid applications that use water and an emulsifying agent to allow the asphalt and water to mix.

-To maintain your asphalt driveway, pros at the Asphalt Institute agree that a seal coat should be applied every 4 to 5 years.
-Pricing varies, but you will pay about $.08 to $.16 per square foot from start to finish.
+To maintain your asphalt driveway, add a new coat of sealant every three to five years.
+Pricing varies, but you will pay about $0.08 to $0.50 per square foot from start to finish.
+You can also choose to add a fill-and-seal layer that includes a layer of aggregate to fortify a damaged top layer of asphalt.

 Asphalt edging secures the sides of your driveway to prevent crumbling and cracking over time.
 Most driveways have edges with a 45-degree grading.
 This helps transfer some of the stress from the asphalt to the ground underneath.
 If your driveway doesn’t have proper edging, the pressure from your car may break down the edges over time.